-- Exam times are available in Charleston Wednesday evenings from 5pm-7pm, with other times by request.
-You can schedule your exam either by submitting the form below or by emailing or calling Dr Levin at (843) 425-0606.
-If you submit the form, Dr. Levin will contact you to confirm your appointment.
+- Exam times are available in Charleston Wednesday evenings, with other times by request.
+Beaufort available on Tuesdays and most Sunday afternoons.
+You can schedule your exam either by submitting the form on the Schedule an Appointment tab or by emailing or calling Dr Levin at (843) 425-0606.
+If you submit the form, you will get a confirmation email to confirm your appointment.

 - View our Contact Info page for email and directions to the office on Daniel Island or Beaufort.